KimFarida/HNG-Stage-2/DOCUMENTATION.md

 To access Swagger UI and interact with the API, follow these steps:

-* Start your Flask application if it's not already running.

 *  Open a web browser and navigate to the Swagger UI URL.
-By default, it should be available at: `http://localhost:5000/api/docs`
+By default, it should be available at: `https://kimfarida1.eu.pythonanywhere.com/apidocs/`
-Replace `localhost:5000` with the appropriate host and port if your Flask application is running elsewhere.

 * You will be presented with the Swagger UI interface, which allows you to explore the API endpoints, make requests, and view responses interactively.